 Lets get right to it!

-5 Secrets to Creating the Perfect Cheese Platter
+5 Steps to Create a Perfect Cheese Board

 - Use a few different kinds of cheese, but no more than 4 kinds.
 Choose different flavors and textures (hard, soft, or blue) and/or made with different milks (cows, goat…).